Jean Baudrillard: On the Bosnian War

 Baudrillard reacted to the West's indifference to the Bosnian War in writings, mostly in essays in his column for Libération.
-More specifically, he expressed his view on Europe's unwillingness to respond to "aggression and genocide in Bosnia," in which "New Europe" revealed itself to be a "sham."
+More specifically, he expressed his view on Europe's unwillingness to respond to "aggression and genocide in Bosnia", in which "New Europe" revealed itself to be a "sham."
 He criticized the Western media and intellectuals for their passivity, and for taking the role of bystanders, engaging in ineffective, hypocritical and self-serving action, and the public for its inability to distinguish simulacra from real world happenings, in which real death and destruction in Bosnia seemed unreal.
 He was determined in his columns to openly name the perpetrators, Serbs, and call their actions in Bosnia aggression and genocide.

-Baudrillard "had famously attacked Susan Sontag" for directing a play in war-torn Bosnia.
+Baudrillard heavily criticized Susan Sontag for directing a production of Waiting for Godot in war-torn Sarajevo during the siege.